RedisLabs/redislabs-docs/content/rs/administering/cluster-operations/removing-node.md

 and only then removes the node.

-If a cluster has only two nodes (which is not recommended for production deployments) and some databases have replication enabled, you will not be able to remove a node.
+If a cluster has only two nodes (which is not recommended for production deployments) and some databases have replication enabled, you cannot remove a node.

 ## Replacing a faulty node